vyvy3n/MCMC-MHfast/README.md

 `another-version-plots/logConcave.R`: an early version, with other plots.

 `samplers.R`: MCMC sampling methods discussed in the paper, including MRW, ULA, MALA.

+`by-stan/`: MCMC for the same posterior estimation problem by stan.

+`simple-starts`: simple examples of MH, MCMC algorihtms.

 ## Example results
 The examples of results of `main.R` can be found in `eg-results/`;